-means income received by SWS pursuant to its Permitted Non-Appointed Business means, in respect of Permitted Non-Appointed Business, that the average of the Non-Appointed Expenses during the current Test Period and the immediately two preceding Test Periods does not exceed 2.5 per cent. of Cash Expenses of SWS during such Test Periods.
+means, in respect of Permitted Non-Appointed Business, that the average of the Non-Appointed Expenses during the current Test Period and the immediately two preceding Test Periods does not exceed 2.5 per cent. of Cash Expenses of SWS during such Test Periods.